 When Jesus took on flesh, He was "made in the likeness of men" (Philippians 2:7).
-Even though Jesus was much more than just a man, those who saw Him regarded Him as just a man.
+That simply means that even though Jesus was much more than just a man, those who saw Him would think He was just a man.

 Jesus didn't go around with a halo around His head.
 He looked like a man.
 Luke 2:52 says Jesus grew in the same ways as other people: physically, spiritually, emotionally, and socially.
-Isaiah said Jesus had "no stately form or majesty" in His human appearance that would make people stop and look twice (53:2).
+Isaiah said Jesus had "no stately form or majesty" in His human appearance that would make people stop and look twice (Isaiah 53:2).

 Jesus was not only born in humble circumstances, but "He humbled Himself by becoming obedient to the point of death, even death on a cross" (Philippians 2:8).
 In His sacrifice for our sins, Jesus humbly accepted the most painful, humiliating form of death the Romans could inflict.

-In Jesus' crucifixion we get an idea of what is meant when the Bible says He emptied Himself.
+In Jesus' crucifixion we get an idea of what is meant when the

+Bible says He emptied Himself.
 Jesus chose to lay aside the independent use of His divine attributes, submitting Himself completely to His Father's will.

 How do we know this?
-Because when Peter attacked the high priest's servant, Jesus told Peter He could call more than twelve legions of angels to His defense if He desired (Matthew 26:53).
-But Jesus did not do that, knowing an effective sacrifice for sin meant that He must suffer and die.
+Because when Peter attacked the high priest's servant, Jesus told Peter He could call more than twelve legions of angels to rescue Him if He desired (Matthew 26:53).

+But Jesus did not do that because in order for His sacrifice to be effective for sin, He had to suffer and die and defeat Satan as a perfect Man.
 He could not simply call on His divine power to wipe out Satan but had to submit Himself to death.

+The Only Sensible Response
-Of course Philippians 2 does not end with verse 8.
-Because Jesus was obedient to death, "God highly exalted Him, and bestowed on Him the name which is above every name, so that at the name of Jesus every knee will bow . . . and that every tongue will confess that Jesus Christ is

-Lord, to the glory of God the Father" (vv.
+But Philippians 2 does not end with verse 8.
+Because Jesus was obedient to death, "God highly exalted Him, and bestowed on Him the name which is above every name, that at the name of Jesus every knee should bow . . . and that every tongue should confess that Jesus Christ is Lord, to the glory of God the Father" (vv.
 9-11).